Louis II de Lorraine, cardinal de Guise

 In May 1588 Henri pushed for a confrontation with the duke of Guise during the Day of the Barricades.
 His plan backfired and he was forced to flee the capital, while a coup government calling itself the Seize assumed control of the city.
-In the wake of this humiliation Henri was forced into further concessions, among them promising to get the Pope to make Cardinal Guise the Legate of Avignon.
-The Cardinal now had grander ambitions, and he headed to Troyes where after gaining entry, he effected a ligueur coup and purged the administration of royalists, while urging his brother to march on the king in Chartres and force him into a monastery.
-With Troyes in hand Cardinal Guise integrated the city into the ligueur Sainte-Union, alongside Chaumont, Reims and Paris, but was frustrated by the reticence of Châlons-sur-Marne.
+In the wake of this humiliation, Henri was forced into further concessions, among them promising to get the Pope to make Cardinal Guise the Legate of Avignon.
+The Cardinal now had grander ambitions, and he headed to Troyes where after gaining entry, he effected a ligueur coup and purged the administration of royalists while urging his brother to march on the king in Chartres and force him into a monastery.
+With Troyes in hand, Cardinal Guise integrated the city into the ligueur Sainte-Union, alongside Chaumont, Reims and Paris, but was frustrated by the reticence of Châlons-sur-Marne.
 In September Henri called an Estates General and after having assured himself of an appropriately ligueur delegation from Troyes, he left for the meeting at Blois.
-At the estates he clashed with Henri, brow beating the king into deleting parts of his opening address that were critical of nobles who were participating in the ligue.
-Cardinal Guise was by now increasingly incautious in his contempt for the king, and on 17 December toasted his brother as the king, and joined his Catherine in joking about tonsuring Henri.
-On 23 December the duke of Guise was assassinated and the Cardinal arrested.
+At the estates, he clashed with Henri, brow-beating the king into deleting parts of his opening address that were critical of nobles who were participating in the ligue.
+Cardinal Guise was by now increasingly incautious in his contempt for the king, and on 17 December toasted his brother as the king, and joined his sister Catherine in joking about tonsuring Henri.
+On 23 December the duke of Guise was assassinated and the Cardinal was arrested.
 After being interrogated he was butchered in his cell on 24 December.
 France exploded in outrage over the murder of the duke and his brother.
-Meanwhile the legal minded ligueurs recognised the king's folly in having the Cardinal executed, and began campaigning for Sixtus V to excommunicate the king.
-While Henri sought to justify himself to the Pope as acting in self defence, the Pope found his excuses insufficience, and was preparing to excommunicate him for the crime, when the king was assassinated on 1 August.
+Meanwhile the legal-minded ligueurs recognised the king's folly in having the Cardinal executed, and began campaigning for Sixtus V to excommunicate the king.
+While Henri sought to justify himself to the Pope as acting in self-defence, the Pope found his excuses insufficient, and was preparing to excommunicate him for the crime, when the king was assassinated on 1 August.

 Early life and family

 Youth

 Louis II de Lorraine was the third son of François de Lorraine, duke of Guise and Anne d'Este.
 He was born in 1555, his elder brothers Henri de Lorraine and Charles de Lorraine having been born in 1549 and 1554 respectively, while his elder sister Catherine de Lorraine was born in 1552.
 Unlike his elder brothers, Louis was destined for a church career.

-In his youth Gilles d'Abos served as his governor, a role for which he would be rewarded during the Cardinal's career with a place in his household.
+In his youth, Gilles d'Abos served as his governor, a role for which he would be rewarded during the Cardinal's career with a place in his household.
 His education was conservative, led by a Benedictine scholar, contrasting greatly with the humanist education of his uncle Lorraine.